Strategic Classification Made Practical: Method

 \subsubsection{Unknown costs}

 Strategic classification assumes that the cost function is known, but this may not hold in practice.
 Here we consider a setting in which the system does not know the true cost $c^*$, but has a reasonable estimate $c_0$.
-We model the system as believing that $c^*$ lies in some set $C(c_0) \subseteq \C$ around $c_0$, and propose a worst-case approach in which the system aims to perform well simultaneously on \emph{all} $c \in C(c_0)$.
+We model the system as believing that $c^*$ lies in some set $C \subseteq \C$ which includes $c_0$ as well as nearby points, and which we view as a design parameter chosen by the learner.
+To learn in this setting, we propose a worst-case approach in which the system aims to perform well simultaneously on \emph{all} $c \in C$.
 We propose the following minmax objective: